fkiwy/Euclid_tools/README.md

 1. Retrieve the catalog object based on RA, Dec.
 2. Retrieve the spectrum for the object.
 3. Retrieve template(s) for comparison (e.g., from "Theissen+2022").
-4. Trim the spectrum to a specific wavelength range.
+4. Trim the spectrum to a specific wavelength range (either specified by the user or automatically based on template overlaps).
 5. Compare the spectrum to the templates using the reduced chi-squared metric.
 6. Plot the comparison.